-How many times has your teen or tween has told you that “you’ve got no idea!”
+How many times has your t(w)een has told you that “you’ve got no idea!”
 Well, we do - and we don’t.
-Kids seem to forget that we were teens once too, but sometimes we also fail to acknowledge that whilst we experienced much of what they have or will, times have significantly changed.
+Kids seem to forget that we were t(w)wens once too, but sometimes we also fail to acknowledge that whilst we experienced much of what they have or will, times have significantly changed.

-Back in our day, we relied on word-of-mouth, magazines and television as information sources – though sometimes these were restricted, and we were only told/saw/heard what we were allowed to, or what we could get our hands on.
+Previous generations relied on word-of-mouth, magazines and television as information sources – though sometimes even these were restricted, and we were only told/saw/heard what we were allowed to, or what we could get our hands on.

 Awkward conversations often become so when they’re sprung on you, especially in an environment you’re not comfortable with.
 So why not create a situation that encourages conversation to flow naturally?
 A great way to do this is through a side-by-side activity, which is one that occurs through a shared interest; think preparing a meal together or playing a sport you both like.
-Side-by-side activities are great because they are already a space where both parties feel at ease.
-Often, the distraction of the activity itself may mean less direct eye contact, which, in this instance, might not be such a bad thing – it may make the situation less intimidating and confronting (maybe for the both of you?!) as it might be if you were sitting at the kitchen table directly opposite each other (this formalises things and even by nature, makes the whole thing feel a little more awks).
+Basically any environment where everyone involved feels at ease and in a safe space - it’s just human nature that we’re more likely to open up when we feel comfortable.

-As a side note, it’s important to not attempt the conversation in a situation where the other person may feel trapped, like in the car (how many awkward conversations did your parents spring on you in the car?!
-You had no choice but to sit through them!).
-There’s got to be a right time and place, peeps, just take some time to figure out where that might be.
-Don’t just do it when it feels right for you.
-Think about when it might be more comfortable and welcomed by the other person, too.
+On the flip side, it’s probably important to not attempt the conversation in a situation where the other person may feel trapped, like in the car (how many awkward conversations did your parents spring on you in the car?!
+And you had no choice but to sit through them!).
+There’s got to be a right time and place, just take some time to figure out where that might be.
+Don’t just do it when it feels right for you; think about when the convo might be more comfortable and welcomed by the other person, too.

 No-one appreciates being talked at or talked down to.
 By asking open-ended questions, you give the other person the sense that you’re listening and that you care about their opinion.
 Some examples may be things like: “Have any of your friends at school had their period yet?
 How do you feel about it?” or “what do you think might happen if you have unprotected sex?”
 Asking open ended questions may help lead them to their own conclusions.